Electrical Distribution Utility and Natural Gas Supplier Allowance Allocation

-- NGS Allocation Distribution Form
+- Instructions for NGS Allocated Allowance Distribution Form

 A generator or Federal Power Marketing Administration that plans to receive allocated allowances from a POU or COOP may submit a completed Recipient Confirmation Form to CARB to confirm the amount of allocated allowances they expect to receive.